 In addition to the clinic-based Qigong therapy, Qigong can be practiced in much the same way as Taiji can be practiced, as a set of very simple, gentle movements.

-The forms of Qigong that I have studied include the Eight Pieces of Silk, Wild Goose, Return to Spring, and Spring Forest Qigong.
+The forms of Qigong that I have studied include the Eight Pieces of Silk, Tendon and Sinew Strengthening, Wild Goose, Return to Spring, and Spring Forest Qigong.

 Each of these forms promotes the smooth flow of qi throughout the body, removes energy blockages and enhances overall health and well-being.
 As a daily practice, Qigong can also be thought of as a very natural way to focus the mind in a moving meditation.